ayeshazahir/Covid19-Analysis/README.md

  and dea.location like '%India%' order by 2,3
  ```
-#### 3. Total Population vs Vaccinations
+### 3. Total Population vs Vaccinations
-For this, Partition Bt clause is used to get the aggregate number of vaccinations given per day and loaction.
+For this, Partition By clause is used to get the aggregate number of vaccinations given per day and location.

 ```
 Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations,